-The ECED project strengthen early childhood education systems in rural Indonesia by addressing the low capacity of community teachers in poor and remote parts of the country to deliver quality education services.
+The ECED project strengthens early childhood education systems in rural Indonesia by addressing the low capacity of community teachers in poor and remote parts of the country to deliver quality education services.
 The pilot project works towards increasing teacher access to quality professional development services by leveraging and enhancing existing government teacher training programs, strengthening local capacity to deliver training at the district level, and introducing community participation in the service delivery process.
-This district-based, community-focused training system is piloted in 25 districts over the two-year program period, with the participation of 15,000 community ECED teachers from 2,647 villages.
+This district-based, community-focused training system is piloted in 25 districts over a two-year program period, with the participation of 15,000 community ECED teachers from 2,647 villages.

 Tuesday, Aug 1, 2017 Author: Thomas Brown